 Strong’s explanations of the meanings of the Hebrew and Greek words that are translated as fear in the foregoing scriptures indicate that people who are genuinely devoted to conducting themselves in accordance with God’s precepts do not need to fear Him in the usual sense of the word fear.
 However, they should have awe and reverence for God, as the previous discussion indicates.

-In contrast, it is crucial for people who fail to conduct themselves in accordance with God’s precepts to realize that, despite the fact that God loves them, they would be foolish not to fear Him, as evidenced by the biblical accounts of God’s punishment of many people who failed to conduct themselves in accordance with His precepts.
+In contrast, it is crucial for people who fail to conduct themselves in accordance with God’s precepts to realize that, despite the fact that God loves them, they would be foolish not to fear Him, as evidenced by the biblical accounts of God’s punishment of many people who did not conduct themselves in accordance with His precepts.

 If those who fail to conduct themselves in accordance with God’s precepts are Christians, but they have become estranged from God because they have not sincerely confessed their sins and genuinely repented within a reasonable period of time, God may discipline them – perhaps, severely – to motivate them to do what is necessary to restore their relationship with Him.
 And, if they still fail to sincerely confess their sins and genuinely repent, they can expect to face some form of negative consequence when they enter eternity.